Japan sets April 8 for auction of oil from reserve | Headlines

 - Japan

-Japan will hold an auction on April 8 to sell about 1.89 million barrels, or 300,000 kilolitres, of oil from its national reserve, the industry ministry said on Wednesday.
+Japan will hold an auction on April 8 to sell about 1.89 million barrels, or 300,000 kilolitres (kl), of crude oil in a third sale from its national reserve, as part of a U.S.-led coordinated release of reserves to cool rising prices.

-Supply will be available to winning bidders from May 20, the ministry said in a statement.
+The country's industry ministry said on Wednesday the supply, to be taken from its Shirashima tank in southern Japan, will be available to winning bidders from May 20.
+Japan said in November it would release "a few hundred thousand kilolitres" of oil in response to a U.S. request, and the sale would be done as part of a switch in the composition of the types of oil held in the national reserve.

+So far, the Japanese ministry has held two auctions in February and March to sell a total of about 360,000 kl, or 2.26 million barrels, of crude oil from its reserve.
+The April auction will be the last round of the coordinated releases planned in November, the ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)